Cart 0

 Our expertise is the remotest places on earth and in Greenland and our group trips for the next few years will be exclusively in Ittoqqortoormiit (Scoresbysund), the largest fjord system in the world.
 It’s not for the faint of heart and we are literally at the edge of the earth.
 Due to limited facilities, we can only accommodate 5 people max.

-• Ittoqqortoormiit - Cultural Expedition and Wildlife Experience in Remote Greenland ( 14-16 days, from 100.000 DKK per person)
+• 2027 Ittoqqortoormiit - Cultural Winter Expedition and Wildlife Experience in Remote Greenland ( 14-16 days, from 200.000 DKK per person via Iceland)

 • Transportation will be mostly snowmobile, tougher on body than doglsedding, and boats